 7. Develop cooperation between industry, researchers and higher education.

-8. Highlight technology, upcycling and the engineering profession as methods for realizing sustainable development in the world.
+8. Highlight use of technology and the engineering profession as methods for realizing sustainable development in the world.

-9. Ensure high-quality maintenance as a basis for the development of Smart Maintenance.
+9. Ensure high-quality stable basic maintenance as a foundation for the development of Smart Maintenance.